Abhyudaya-singh/ML-Projects/README.md

 The model is trained on a dataset of vegetable images, which includes various types of vegetables with different quality levels.
 The dataset is split into training, validation, and test sets to facilitate comprehensive evaluation.

 # Results
 The model demonstrates competitive performance in predicting vegetable quality with high accuracy.
-Detailed results and performance metrics are available in the results directory.